pfazzi/rust_arkitect/README.md

 ```

 ### DSL with IDE Autocomplete Support

 When using the DSL, your IDE provides suggestions as you type, guiding you through the available methods and their signatures: start typing `ArchitecturalRules`, and autocomplete will guide you!

 <div style="text-align: center;">
     <img src="docs/images/autocomplete.png" alt="Autocomplete Example" width="500px">
 </div>

+### Built with Its Own Rules

+Rust Arkitect is developed and tested using the same architectural rules it helps enforce.
+This approach ensures that the tool remains consistent with the principles it promotes.
+You can see the [architecture tests here](tests/test_architecture.rs).

 ## Example
 Given a project with the following structure: